What is Sleep Apnea?

 Sleep apnea is a common disorder characterized by pauses in breathing during sleep.
-Sleep apnea prevents the sufferer from receiving the oxygen or the proper sleep that they desperately need and can be caused by a number of factors, including sleeping posture, dental issues, and mouth positioning.
+Sleep apnea prevents the sufferer from receiving oxygen or the proper sleep that they desperately need and can be caused by a number of factors, including sleeping posture, dental issues, and mouth positioning.

-Sleep apnea is a serious health concern that causes daily exhaustion, difficulty concentrating, and accident proneness.
-It is linked to obesity, diabetes, heart disease, and depression.
+Sleep apnea is a serious health concern that causes daily exhaustion, difficulty concentrating, and accident proneness, along with being linked to obesity, diabetes, heart disease, and depression.

 Dr. Karen Williamson is passionate about helping patients overcome the symptoms and side effects of sleep apnea.
 She understands that conquering sleep apnea results in better sleep quality and perhaps even a longer and healthier life.